magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 **4\.
 Callback Execution**:

-1. Within CSP, The OnResponse method of AssetCollectionResult parses the DTO into a CSP object.
+1. Within CSP, the OnResponse method of AssetCollectionResult parses the DTO into a CSP object.

 2. The callback is executed, allowing the client application to use the parsed data via the result object's getters.

 ## Mapping Magnopus Cloud Services to CSP Systems

-Mapping MCS to CSP systems is crucial to understanding how various services and functionalities are used within CSP.
+Mapping MCS to CSP systems is crucial to understand how various services and functionalities are used within CSP.
 This process involves aligning the core components of MCS with the corresponding systems and subsystems in CSP to ensure they work together smoothly and effectively to establish a strong operational connection

 The primary systems within CSP include: